texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 Now that we're developing software on the actual robot, let's go ahead and write a new "Hello World" program.
 However, instead of just printing "Hello World" on the computer screen, we're going to print it on the robot's LCD screen!

 You might notice that there isn't actually an LCD screen on our robot.
 In the world of simulation, we developers have to make design choices that may differ from what a robot would look like in real life.
 This is a great example of one of these design choices.
 In simulation, printing out information on an actual screen on the robot would be difficult to read, since we're viewing the robot from above in Gazebo instead of being able to physically lean down and view what is being printed on the LCD.
-Because of this, we've built an additional UI where the LCD information will appear.
+Because of this, we've built an additional UI (User Interface) where the LCD information will appear.

 We will continue to refer to the screen as an LCD and name our function `lcd` so that if there were actual development on the physical robot, we would only have to change the behavior of our robot object instead of the code printing to the LCD.